d-quint/VYPR/README.md

-# Vypr Programming Language
+# Introducing: Vypr

 A simple programming language compiler that translates Vypr code (.vy files) to Python.
-Vypr offers a clean syntax inspired by Python but with some unique features for readability and simplicity.
+Vypr offers a clean syntax inspired by a combination of Python and Javascript, but with some extra unique features for readability and simplicity.

 ## Project Structure